 The insurance company will need proof that their insured caused your injuries by doing something wrong or failing to do the right thing.

 Examples of Direct Injuries:

-- The car accident victim suffered a spinal cord injury because the at-fault driver ran a red light.
+- A car accident victim suffered a spinal cord injury after getting T-boned by a texting driver.

 - A toddler was fatally injured when a poorly designed bookcase tipped over and crushed the child.

-- A woman suffers a broken hip after a slip and fall on spilled soap at the grocery store.
+- A woman suffered a broken hip after a slip and fall on spilled soap at the grocery store.

-- A patient goes into a diabetic coma because of a prescription error.
+- A patient went into a diabetic coma because of a prescription error.

 Element 4: You Suffered Verifiable Damages

-There are two categories of injury damages you can include in your claim:
+There are two categories of injury damages you can include in a claim: